petebunting/Sfm/README.rst

 - A script to process photographs with complete exif information outputting orthomosaic, DSM and point cloud (.ply) file Typically a DJI phantom or other such platform.
 This uses Malt for dense matching

+**DronePIMs.sh**

+- A script like the previous but using the PIMs algorithm

 **gridproc.sh**

 - Process a large dataset (typically 100s-1000s of images) in tiles (this appears to be best for large ortho-mosaics)

-**MaltBatch.py**

-- This processes data in tiles/chunks using the Malt algorithm, where GPU support is optional

-- It is internal to gridproc

-**DronePIMs.sh**

-- A script like the previous but using the PIMs algorithm

 Sub-stage scripts
 ~~~~~~~~~~~~~~~~~